 The first thing I did was take a ride in the Good Omens activation entitled “The End Is Nigh,” where the elevator decides whether you go to Heaven or Hell.
 I knew I was going straight to Hell so I was prepared, but the guy who rode with me looked a little shook, but in a good way.
 The elevator attendant was HILARIOUS (and hot) and made the trip so fun.
-Once we got to Hell, there was a car, a creepy tree and some photographers there who took pics of us in the car.
+Once we got to Hell, there was Crowley’s car, a creepy tree and some photographers there who took pics of us in the car.
 Even though I don’t drive and have no plans to do so, I LOVE taking photos in cars, so this was no exception.
-And as an added bonus, attendees who visit the activation leave with a really cool Good Omens journal and pin.
+And as an added bonus, attendees who visited the activation left with a really cool Good Omens journal and pin.
 If you have plans to visit NYCC on Saturday or Sunday, make sure you stop by the Good Omens activation and see where you end up.

 After that, I went to the Exhibitors area and was overwhelmed by the many, many booths.
 There were so many things to see, experience and purchase, and I looked like a deer in headlights, but not for long.
 I ended up at the Bandai booth to try a video game called Soul Calibur VI and I was paired up with a kid who couldn’t have been more than 14 but was MUCH taller than me and wore braces.
 Said kid, as I predicted, preceded to kick my ass, but he was really cool.
 After that shellacking, I walked around some more to look at the cool clothes, shoes and other stuff on display.
 I know for a fact that I missed tons of stuff, but thankfully I still have two more days to look around.
 I did purchase a ridiculously cool Star Wars t-shirt from a company called Design by Hümans and I will be wearing it for Day 3.
 One of the most incredible things I saw was the artist Kristen Cumings creating a portrait of Harry Potter out of jelly beans.
 It was amazing and the portrait wasn’t even complete.
 Stop by the Jelly Belly booth to see her work and to get yourself some jelly beans.
 See if you end up eating the Dirty Dishwater flavor (I didn’t, thank goodness).

 For the most part, I took LOTS of photos of the cosplayers.
 They really take Comic Con and their cosplaying seriously and it showed.
-Many of the cosplayers were characters I knew but there were so many that I couldn’t place or just didn’t know off the bat.
+Many of the cosplayers were dressed as characters I knew but there were so many that I couldn’t place or just didn’t know off the bat.
 Some cosplayed in groups, others were solo cosplayers.
 There were sexy cosplayers, over-the-top cosplayers and and those who were definitely new to the game.
 It was unreal seeing how creative people were with their outfits and how they gave each other kudos on their choice of character.